 With a huge budget, psychedelic imagery, music by Burt Bacharach and a star-studded cast that includes Peter Sellers, David Niven, Woody Allen, Ursula Andress and Orson Welles, I take a long look at 1967’s Casino Royale.

-I attempt to untangle how this notorious film eventually became one of the most tumultuous movie productions ever and if the resulting film itself is any good after all the trouble that went into the creation of it.
-This is a two-part review.
+I attempt to untangle how this notorious film eventually became one of the most tumultuous movie productions ever, recount some of the production stories that caused the filming to become so chaotic and if the resulting film itself is any good after all the trouble that went into the creation of it.

 CASINO ROYALE (1967) REVIEW